Epidural steroid injections

 3. Injecting medicines: A mixture of a steroid and an anaesthetic is injected into the epidural space.
 The injection is usually painless.
 The whole procedure usually takes about 15-30 minutes.

-4. Post-procedure: After the injection, the patient is monitored for 30-60 minutes.
+4. Post-procedure: After the injection, the patient is observed for 30-60 minutes.
 In most cases, pain relief is felt immediately after the procedure.
 At the end of the observation period, the patient is discharged home.

 Epidural steroid injections Price